 High-value applications, like infant formula and pharmaceuticals, take a larger portion of the total, but supplements still represent more than half of the total value.
 This region spans many countries and pharmaceuticals have not yet been approved in all of them.

 The largest growth happened in the dietary supplement sector, but infant formula is growing rapidly too as DHA-fortified formulas grow in prevalence throughout the region.

 In percentage terms, dietary supplements showed healthy growth, but the fastest growth was seen in the algae and tuna oils used as ingredients for the fast-developing infant formula market.

 How much omega-3 you eat is only part of the puzzle.
 Don’t guess when you can test!

 There are many other factors that affect your Omega-3 Index such as: genetics, gender, weight, age and lifestyle.
-Visit OmegaQuant at the Omega-3 Resource Centre to test your Omega-3 levels for free.
+Visitors could test their Omega-3 levels for free with OmegaQuant at the Omega-3 Resource Centre.

 Not just found in fish, explore the growing variety of Omega-3 sources: